-Name Type Description entity_type integer The Entity type of the item. item integer The internal item number starting from 1.
+Name Type Description entity_type Entity Type The entity type of the item. item integer The internal item number starting from 1.

 Integer external ID (or 0 if there is an error, or the internal ID if there are no external IDs).